Dordogne Bike Tour

 Prehistoric Cave Paintings: nice site; only in French but good photos of the caves

 Getting to know Cro-Magnon Man: accessible BBC site tracing the evolution of man

 UNESCO World Heritage Sites: look at all the fabulous things to see in France!

 Activity rating: 3 out of 5 = Moderate.
 A mix of flat and gently rolling terrain with the occasional sustained climb of up to 4 kms.
 There are occasional short, steep ups and downs.
 Daily activity is 4 to 5 hours.
 Max distance up to 50-60 kms (31-38 miles).

-Trip Cost includes: All accommodations in three and four star hotels (1 night Bergerac, 2 nights each in Monpazier, Les Eyzies and Sarlat); 7 breakfasts and 5 dinners; bilingual Customwalks guide or guides to accompany the tour and to provide van support; support vehicle; guided tours as noted in the itinerary including the visit of the prehistoric cave paintings in the “Font de Gaume”; all luggage transfers; final transfer to Bergerac train station; bikes (quality 27-speed hybrid-style touring bikes with front handlebar bags and rear racks).
+Trip Cost includes: All accommodations in 3 and 4-star hotels (1 night Bergerac, 2 nights each in Monpazier, Les Eyzies and Sarlat); 7 breakfasts and 5 dinners; bilingual Customwalks guides to accompany the cyclists and provide van support; support vehicle; guided tours as noted in the itinerary including the visit of the prehistoric cave paintings in the “Font de Gaume”; all luggage transfers; final transfer to Bergerac train station; hybrid bikes (road bikes available for a supplement).
 All departures are accompanied by two guides.

 Booking: e-mail us at firstname.lastname@example.org to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.

 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealander, and British travelers, please consult your insurance brokers.